Have you ever tried stump removal using Epsom salt?

 Epsom Salt has many uses besides making baths more relaxing and healthy for your skin and body.

-If you have ever asked the question of “how to kill tree stumps” Epsom salt can help naturally remove tree stumps without the use of toxic chemicals.
+If you have ever asked “how to kill tree stumps,” Epsom salt can help naturally remove tree stumps that create safety hazards without toxic chemicals.

-In high dosages, Epsom Salts (Magnesium Sulfate) can kill weeds and plants so it can also be used to kill the stump of a tree – which is why it is one of the most popular “natural” options for removing tree stumps, not to mention the cheapest.
+In high dosages, Epsom Salts (Magnesium Sulfate) can kill weeds and plants, so it can also be used to kill the stump of a tree – which is why it is one of the most popular “natural” options for removing unwanted tree stumps, not to mention the cheapest.

-For many homeowners, the cost of grinding and removal of tree roots in their yard is too high.
+For many homeowners, the cost of grinding and removal of tree roots in their yards is too high.

 Killing Tree Stumps With Epsom Salt

 Using a 1/2″ drill bit or similar size, begin by drilling holes in the stumps starting three inches from the outer edge and working your way inside.

 Ideally, the holes should be eight inches in depth or more than half of the actual length of the stump.

 Pour Epsom salt into the holes and moisten them slightly using water.
-Leave this for the night until the Epsom salt is fully absorbed by the trunk.
+Leave this for the night until the trunk fully absorbs the Epsom salt.
 Reapplication might be needed every few weeks or so.

-Epsom salts works as a dehydrating agent, traveling to the roots of the tree and sucking out the moisture allowing the tree roots to decompose.
+Epsom salts work as a dehydrating agent, traveling to the tree’s roots and sucking out the moisture allowing the tree roots to rot.

 The length of time it takes for the stump to die usually depends on the size of the stump itself.

 Some Things to Remember With Epsom Salt Stump Removal

-Note that the water is only added to moisten the Epsom salts and speed up the absorption process.
+Note that water is only added to moisten the Epsom salts and speed up absorption.
 However, making it too damp can actually be detrimental since the salt runs off the trunk.

 It’s best to do this during the hot season so that the trunk’s roots have no other place to obtain moisture.

-If you’re removing stumps during rainy season however, make sure that you:
+If you’re removing stumps during the rainy season, however, make sure that you:

 - Place a tarp on top of the trunk to cover the holes

-- Place Epsom salts on any exposed root so that it wouldn’t obtain moisture from the soil.
+- Place Epsom salts on any exposed root so it wouldn’t obtain moisture from the soil.